Silver Hawks Booster Club

 How does Silver Hawks Booster Club spend its money?

 Silver Hawks Booster Club directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Silver Hawks Booster Club tax-deductible?